Public functions

 log(message, level=0)[source]

 Logs are printed independently to the text logfile (a file called logfile in the main working folder) and to the standard output.
 If level is equal or lower than verbosity (defined by config.log.file or config.log.stdout) the message is printed.
+By convention in PLAMS, level should be between 0-7, with 0 indicating no logging and 7 indicating the most verbose logging.
 Date and/or time can be added based on config.log.date and config.log.time.
 All logging activity is thread safe.

 Binding decorators